index

 - Wheat

-Slowly eliminating caffeine and alcohol consumption can also reduce your risk of headaches.
-However, it is important to realize that eliminating these two substances from your diet too quickly can increase your risk of a headache.
-In addition, increase your water consumption to reduce the risk of dehydration.
-Dehydration has been linked to an increase of headaches and migraines.
+Slowly eliminating caffeine and alcohol can also reduce your risk of headaches.
+However, it is essential to realize that eliminating these two substances from your diet too quickly can increase your risk of headaches.
+Research shows dehydration can lead to increased headaches and migraines.
+It helps to improve your water consumption.

 If eliminating gluten from your diet does not eliminate your headaches, there are other therapies and treatments available.
 Acupuncture and massage therapy can work wonders to relieve stress and eliminate symptoms.
 Our team of integrative migraine specialists can help you decrease the risk of headaches and migraines through gluten elimination and dietary changes.